OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ### Accept-Message

-The Accept-Message function is written in nodeJS and is fairly basic.
-If you've never created an Azure Function using nodeJS, get started with [this tutorial from Microsoft](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node).
+The Accept-Message function is written in Node.JS and is fairly basic.
+If you've never created an Azure Function using Node.JS, get started with [this tutorial from Microsoft](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-node).

 Add the following to `index.js`: